Ninja1729/MapReduce/README.md

 Note : gz compressed format cannot be split

-# Steps to execute Hadoop program using Driver
+# Steps to execute Hadoop program using Oozie

 To run a oozie job,
 1. put the coordinator.properties file into client